Need to add another IP address to your Linux CentOS 7 VPS or dedicated server? With Network Manager ‘nmtui

 Manually Bind IPs

 The next step is to edit the configuration file, which is located in /etc/sysconfig/network-scripts/.
 All configuration files start with the prefix “ifcfg-“.
-You can use this command to open up your interface’s config file (replacing “p2p1” with the name of your interface):
+You can use this command to open up your interface’s config file (replacing “ens33” with the name of your network interface card, or “NIC”):

 Your output will look similar to this:

 For each additional IP address, you’ll want to add a new line below “IPADDR” titled “IPADDR1”, “IPADDR2”, and so on.
-Here’s an example with one additional IP address added:
+Here’s an example:

 systemctl restart network